Waiting for a Housing Benefit claim to be processed

 The council have asked me to provide more information – do I have to?

-If there is not enough information to process your claim, you may receive a letter or a phone call from the council asking you to provide more documents.
+If there is not enough information to process your claim, the council might ask you to provide more documents.

 Download our checklist to see what information you should provide to the council.